 Family Disputes cause much heartache and feelings of helplessness.
 Over the years, I have encountered several families who seem to want to settle their disputes but are so emotionally drained, that they cannot seem to communicate their thoughts to their partners clearly.
 It becomes hard for them to put pen to paper or to try and articulate their thoughts.
 They find it hard to negotiate between themselves as mixed feelings come to the surface and prevent any real constructive negotiations taking place.
 This is understandable.
 Its not easy trying to juggle mixed feelings and at the same time reach an agreement.

 Many family law cases involve children.
 In fact, many of these cases are disputes about the care arrangements that need to be dealt with.
 Numerous parents I have spoken to say that their children seem to know that things are just not right at home, even when they try to avoid conversation in front of them.
-They explain that they can see a shift in their children’s behaviour.
+They explain that they can see a shift in their children’s behavior.
 They feel their children are saddened by the situation they find themselves in- between parents who disagree most times.
 These children are often confused and feel they need to choose a side when they don’t.
 Being caught in this crossfire can cause confusion and this confusion then hosts a range of other feelings within them.
 The family becomes involved in what appears as a never-ending cycle of mixed emotions.

 I often advise clients to try and reach an agreement which ensures that the children enjoy a meaningful relationship with each parent.
 Focus should be on the best interests of the children and what would protect them best.
 Arguing over minor issues which can easily be dealt just causes pain and delays settlement.